Marine logarithm tables

 The use of logarithm tables will replace multiplication with addition.

-The idea is to continue with the concept of the DR position, and intercept but we no longer use the rule of signs (positive or negative)
+The idea is to continue using the concept of the DR position and the intercept, but without applying the rule of signs (positive or negative).

 image same name / not same name